‘Alaskan Bush People’ Filming Location Reportedly Torched By Huge Wildfire

 “We suffered a devastating lost [sic] yesterday, a fire swept through our mountain, our home!
 The lost [sic] seems to be great!
 It’s still burning!
 I’ll keep everyone posted!
 God bless!”
 Brown revealed.

 According to the report, the production crew of the reality show was present at the site in the early stages of the fire.
-It is not yet known if any buildings that have been used on the show has been destroyed or livestock has been forced to evacuate from the mountain.
+It is not yet known if any buildings used on the show have been destroyed or if livestock has been forced to evacuate from the mountain.

 Alaskan Bush People debuted on May 6, 2014, and has grown into one of the Discovery Channel’s most popular shows over the course of 11 seasons.
 Season 12 is currently scheduled to premiere this Sunday, August 23.